heroku/heroku-connect-plugin/README.md

 # Tutorial

-Create an authorization into your Salesforce org.
-Note the result token.

-    heroku connect:preauth

-    Token: xxx

 Make sure you have a Heroku app, with a Postgres database attached

 Add the Heroku Connect add-on to your app